tidyverse/dbplyr/tests/testthat/_snaps/tidyeval-across.md

       capture_across(lf, across(a, 1))
     Condition
       Error in `across()`:
-      ! `.fns` must be a NULL, a function, formula, or list Code
+      ! `.fns` must be a function, a formula, or list of functions/formulas.
+    Code
       capture_across(lf, across(a, list(1)))
     Condition